ThermoDev/blog/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+You can view this project in the browser with GitHub Pages: [https://thermodev.github.io/blog/](https://thermodev.github.io/blog/).

 ## Available Scripts